HowProgrammingWorks/SelfAssessment/Skills/Paradigms.md

   - Metaprogramming
   - Actor model
 - OOP basics
-  - constructor
+  - constructor 🖐️ used 🎓 known
-  - new
+  - new 🖐️ used 🎓 known
-  - Static method
+  - Static method 🖐️ used 🎓 known
-  - Method
+  - Method 🖐️ used 🎓 known
-  - Async method
+  - Async method 🖐️ used 🎓 known
-  - Getters, Setters
+  - Getters, Setters 🖐️ used 🎓 known
-  - Public fields
+  - Public fields 🖐️ used 🎓 known
-  - Private fields
+  - Private fields 🖐️ used 🎓 known
-  - Field declarations
+  - Field declarations 🖐️ used 🎓 known
-  - Inheritance
+  - Inheritance 🖐️ used 🎓 known
-  - Parent class
+  - Parent class 🖐️ used 🎓 known
-  - Polymorphism
+  - Polymorphism 🖐️ used 🎓 known
-  - Abstract class
+  - Abstract class 🖐️ used 🎓 known
-  - Interface
+  - Interface 🖐️ used 🎓 known
-  - Encapsulation
+  - Encapsulation 🖐️ used 🎓 known
-  - Hidden class
+  - Hidden class 🖐️ used 🎓 known
-  - Object form
+  - Object form 🖐️ used 🎓 known
-  - instance
+  - instance 🖐️ used 🎓 known
-  - Introspection
+  - Introspection 🖐️ used 🎓 known
-  - Reflection
+  - Reflection 🖐️ used 🎓 known
 - Patterns
-  - Singleton
+  - Singleton 🖐️ used 🎓 known
   - Factory Method
   - Abstract Factory
   - Adapter
-  - Observer
+  - Observer 🖐️ used 🎓 known
   - Strategy
   - Facade
-  - Proxy
+  - Proxy 🖐️ used 🎓 known
   - Chain of Responsibility
   - Command
-  - Iterator
+  - Iterator 🖐️ used 🎓 known
-  - State
+  - State 🖐️ used 🎓 known
   - Bridge
-  - Builder
+  - Builder 🖐️ used 🎓 known
-  - Prototype
+  - Prototype 🖐️ used 🎓 known
   - Composite
-  - Decorator
+  - Decorator 🖐️ used 🎓 known
   - Flyweight
   - Mediator
   - Memento